주요 콘텐츠로 건너뛰기

 Best practice

-Self-reporting diversity data in Editorial Manager
+Self-reporting data in Editorial Manager

-We work closely with our editors to promote transparency about editorial team diversity, and accountability to our communities about ambitions to further DEI.
-All Elsevier journals display the geographical breakdown of Editorial Boards on their journal homepages, and over 1,300 titles display self-reported gender data.
-Around 75% of Elsevier journals have published pledges on their journal homepages committing to improve diversity in their editorial teams with defined objectives.
+In 2016, we began engaging external editors on the importance of diverse editorial teams and we continue this dialogue today.
+We work closely with our editors to promote transparency about editorial team diversity, and accountability to our communities.
+All Elsevier journals display the geographical breakdown of editors and Editorial Boards on their journal homepages, and over 1,400 titles display self-reported gender data.

 Training and guidance for you